StevensND/ghidra-port-mods-guide/GhidraSteps.md

 `df 02 00 94 80 02 00 36`

-If you do not find a result, discard these options and use the next 2.
+If you don't find a result, discard these options and use the next 2.
 You have to keep trying to reduce the results as much as possible.
 For my example: `Address: 710194EA7C`

 I had to use all these "Memory": `fd 7b be a9 f3 0b 00 f9 fd 03 00 91 08 00 5f 39` instead